 Draw a group of stick people next to the verse and remind the children that the church is not the building; it is the group of Christians who gather together.
 Circle the group of stick people and explain that although many church buildings are very beautiful and useful, wherever the Christians meet together they are the church.

 For older children you might want to explain that Christians believe there is one big Church called the Universal Church.
 The big Church is made up of all Christians everywhere – it stretches around the world.
 It is in fact made up of all Christians that are alive now and have ever lived.
 Of course it is not possible for all Christians in the Universal Church to meet together.
 However, lots of Christians meet together in smaller groups close to where they live.
 These groups of Christians are called local churches.
 All around the world there are thousands and thousands of local churches.
 Christians often get together in their local churches on a Sunday because this is the day on which Christians have gathered together for hundreds of years.
 But Christians get together on other days too.

-If you have time talk about Christians simply doing things together when they meet.
-They show their love for God by worshipping together and their love for others by working in teams to care for people.
-Explain that Christians also help each other through ‘fellowship’.
+If you have time explain that one of the ways Christians help each other is through ‘fellowship’.
 ‘Fellowship’ is the word the Bible uses to describe times when Christians teach, challenge, comfort, support and encourage one another.
 Christians believe that when they spend time together in this way the Holy Spirit works powerfully among them helping each one of them learn and grow to live God’s way.

 As this is the last week of the month cover up the Bible verse and ask the children if anyone can say it from memory.
 Help the children if they get stuck.
 If you have a rubber stamper and tickets, stamp the tickets belonging to children who can say the Bible verse.
 Include those who needed some help.